Networking

-Connectivity is part of everyday learning at the upper secondary school and successfully combines the core areas of character development, plurilingualism, digital media and digitation.
+Networking is part of everyday learning at the Oberstufengymnasium and successfully combines the core areas of personality, plurilingualism and digitality.

-The focus is not only on interconnected thinking but also on interdisciplinary work in mixed-age teams and project-oriented learning.
-For us, connectivity is not only about learning at school, but also about learning through active participation in the community.
-We encourage our students to explore and shape the world.
+The focus is not only on networked thinking, but also on interdisciplinary work in mixed-age teams and project-based learning.
+However, we understand networking not only to mean learning at school, but also learning through active participation in the community.
+We encourage our pupils to explore and shape the world.

-The modular subject “Entrepreneurship” accompanies the students up to the Matura.
-In the module “Business Basics” the students acquire tools from the world of business.
-Entrepreneurship is means also being concerned with personal development in addition to economic knowledge.
-The students train to deal with stress constructively and to evaluate their own emotional and cognitive processes.
-They get to know with their strengths and needs and learn to independently deepen the trained skills.
+The modular subject “Entrepreneurship” accompanies the students of the formatio upper secondary school through to the Matura.
+In the “Business Basics” module, students acquire tools from the world of business.
+In addition to business knowledge, entrepreneurship also deals with personal development.
+Students learn how to deal constructively with stress and evaluate their own emotional and cognitive processes.
+They deal with their strengths and needs and learn to deepen the skills they have learned independently.

-The modular subject “Entrepreneurship” is taught by independent experts from the academic and business worlds.
-Within the framework of a start-up lab, the new teaching subject will be linked to the existing masterclasses.
-We are proud to cooperate with the Institute for Entrepreneurship at the University of Liechtenstein for the implementation of Entrepreneurship Education.
+The modular subject “Entrepreneurship” is taught by independent experts from research and business.
+The new subject will be linked to the existing master classes as part of a start-up lab. formatio Private School is proud to be able to cooperate with the Institute for Entrepreneurship at the University of Liechtenstein for the implementation of modules 1 and 3 of the subject.

-School is more than lessons on a timetable.
-Therefore, twice a school year, classes in the upper secondary school are cancelled for one week every.
-Pupils choose one of the four interdisciplinary subject modules, the so-called Masterclasses, which they spend a week dealing with.
-The inputs and workshops during this week are designed and accompanied by experts, i.e. the true “Masters”, from science, business, art and culture.
-For their Masterclass week, students can choose from the following four topics:
+School is more than just lessons on a timetable.
+Twice a school year, lessons in the upper secondary school are therefore canceled for a week at a time.
+Pupils choose one of four interdisciplinary subject modules, known as master classes, to spend a week on.
+The “masters” are the name of the program: the inputs and workshops during this week are designed and accompanied by experts from science, business, art and culture.
+During the Masterclass, students can choose from the following four subject areas:

 - Identity and culture